MCP Tools Reference

 In Development Workflows:

-Claude: [Uses switch_project, then write_note with technical context]
+Claude: [Uses write_note with project="work" parameter and technical context]

-You: "Find all my API documentation and update the authentication section"
+You: "Find all my API documentation in the work project and update the authentication section"

-Claude: [Uses search_notes, then edit_note with section replacement]
+Claude: [Uses search_notes with project="work", then edit_note with section replacement]

 Error Handling and Best Practices